Jack8861/Restaurant_Rating_Prediction/README.md

 ### Setting up the webapp
 first upload your files to the instance.
 Then, fullfill the requirements.

+(Note: Use t2 small (2GB) memory if you intend to train it remotely)

 - Do the installations:
 ```bash